abd21-ic/CMEECourseWork/week3/README.md

 ---

-* compilelatex.sh
+* Florida.tex

-A shell script (from week 1) that compiles the LaTeX file `Florida.tex` to `../results/Florida.pdf`.
-Cleans up any auxillary files. `Florida.tex` uses an image from `images/Histogram.png`.
+The LaTeX file which we wrote to put our results from the previous script.
+Uses an image from `images/Histogram.png`.

 **Usage:**
-* bash compilelatex.sh Florida.tex
+* pdflatex Florida.tex

 ---